 The President Woodrow Wilson House includes many remarkable features, including a marble entryway and grand staircase, Palladian window, book-lined study, dumb waiter and butler’s pantry, and solarium overlooking the formal garden.
 The home has been maintained much as it was in 1924, including furniture, art, photographs, state gifts, and the personal effects of President and Mrs. Wilson.
 The drawing room includes a century-old Steinway piano that President Wilson had in the White House, a framed mosaic that Wilson received on his trip to Italy in 1919 from Pope Benedict XV, and a wall-sized Gobelin tapestry presented by the people of France following World War I.

-President and Mrs. Wilson moved into the home on the last day of his presidency, March 4, 1921, having moved out of the White House that morning.
-President Wilson is the only President to have made Washington his home following his term in office.
+President and Mrs. Wilson moved from the White House to the S Street home on the last day of his presidency, March 4, 1921.
+President Wilson is the only President to have made Washington his permanent home following his term in office.
 In retirement, President Wilson received dignitaries and guests at the home, including former British Prime Minister David Lloyd George and former French Prime Minister Georges Clemenceau.

 Kalorama is bordered by Connecticut Avenue, Florida Avenue, 22nd Street, P Street, Rock Creek Park and includes part of Massachusetts Avenue.
 It is easily accessible from Washington’s Metro system.